-- a) 120100 dwellings with 3530% affordable housing; - b) Retention of land in the floodplain as green infrastructure and informal amenity open space; - c) Appropriate noise mitigation and sound proofing to minimise the impact of the adjacent motorway; - d) Archaeological investigation and appropriate mitigation; and - e) Transport assessment and implementation of a travel plan and other nontraditional measures to minimise carbon footprint and air quality impacts. - 3.130 This site comprises a former horticultural nursery located on the edge of Cullompton on the eastern side of the motorway.
+- a) 100 dwellings with 30% affordable housing; - b) Retention of land in the floodplain as green infrastructure and informal amenity open space; - c) Appropriate noise mitigation and sound proofing to minimise the impact of the adjacent motorway; - d) Archaeological investigation and appropriate mitigation; and - e) Transport assessment and implementation of a travel plan and other non-traditional measures to minimise carbon footprint and air quality impacts. - 3.130 This site comprises a former horticultural nursery located on the edge of Cullompton on the eastern side of the motorway.
 The site is covered by disused greenhouses.
-The site has outline reserved matters permission for 120100 dwellings including 3530% affordable housing, but has not yet commenced construction.
+The site has reserved matters permission for 100 dwellings including 30% affordable housing.
 Any revised scheme for the site will be required to achieve the same level of affordable housing as previously agreed, unless viability evidence proves that this is no longer possible.
 Any revised scheme proposing additional housing numbers will be subject to capacity at junction 28 of the M5. - 3.131 The site lies between the flood plains of the River Culm (and the M5 corridor) and the Culm Lea/Riverside Drive housing estate with vehicular access direct from Honiton Road.
 The site is relatively level, falling away to the flood plain to the west.
 There is a mature native hedgerow along the western boundary that separates the site from an area of open space that drops down into the flood plain.